grpc/proposal/L12-csharp-interceptors.md

 could have been implemented as an external library, and does not change the non-intercepted code path at all, therefore should not have any negative performance impact when no interceptor is used.

+#### Return values

+The return value of each method is of the same type as the corresponding method in the `CallInvoker` object for that RPC type and is documented in that class.
+For asynchronous and streaming invocations, intercepting the entire call would entail returning a custom instance of the `Async***Call` value that wraps the value returned from `continuation`.

+#### Registration

 Client interceptors are registered on a `Channel` or `CallInvoker` via extension methods named `Intercept` defined in `ChannelExtensions` and